smotti/datu/README.md

 # Description

-A pomodoro app that tracks how many pomodoros & breaks were required for a selected task.
-And maybe some other statistics.
+A pomodoro app that tracks how many pomodoros & breaks were required for a task.

 # Rational

+* Feedback for better estimation (main reason)
 * Keep track of work to do
-* Feedback for better estimation (main reason)
 * Record of work

 # License